optimizely-solutions/lambda-webhook-cloudfront/README.md

 # lambda-webhook-cloudfront
-Solution for listening for Snippet updates via a Lambda webhook and pushing new snippet JS to S3 origin
+Solution for listening for Snippet updates via a Lambda webhook and pushing new snippet JS to S3 origin.

+This facilitates the ability to self-host the Optimizely snippet in your CloudFront instance.
+The workflow is as follows:
+* An Optimizely user makes an update which triggers a Snippet update
+* Optimizely webhook hits the Lambda function's API endpoint URL
+* Lambda function is triggered, which:
+  * Downloads JS snippet contents
+  * Add/replaces the JS snippet in the specified S3 Bucket + path (`Key`)
+* The S3 bucket is fronted by CloudFront

 ---